-Figure 14: (Maximum Momentum Flux Map for Margate City during CVV80 tsunami (Colorbar values are in m^3/s^2)
+Figure 12: (Maximum Momentum Flux Map for the east of the Nantucket island during CVV (80 km slide) tsunami (Colorbar values are in $m^3/s^2$ ).

-Figure 15: (a) Maximum Velocity map for inundated area around Atlantic City Inlet (CVV80) (b) Maximum Velocity map for Atlantic City Inlet for offshore areas (CVV80)
+Figure 13: (a) Maximum Velocity map for inundated area in Chappaqudick island, MA (PR source) (b) Maximum Velocity map for Chappaqudick island, MA for offshore areas (PR source).

-Figure 16: Maximum Vorticity map for the area around Ocean City, NJ cation an envelope inundation depth map was generated from all of the tsunami sources.
-Then, the zero contour of that map represents the inundation line, which is the extent of tsunami inundation inland.
-As mentioned in the previous section, the 450 km3 CVV source is excluded from the inundation line calculations, and its inundation line is separately demonstrated as the low probability worst case scenario (shown in blue (Figure 17)).
-The main inundation line is the envelope for all of the other cases studied here (shown in red (Figure 17)).
-The inundation line for 4 arc-sec and 1 arc-sec domains were very close to each other for all of the sources.
-For most areas, the 80 km3 CVV source was the dominant source controlling the inundation line; however, in a few locations the inundation line representing the SMF3 source (which is the closest SMF source to the mapping location) was the dominant tsunami source.
-It must be noted again that the 450 km3 CVV source would have been the dominant source by far if it was not excluded from the inundation line calculations.
+Figure 14: Maximum Vorticity map for the the east of the Nantucket island (SMF2).

+to each other for all of the sources.
+For most areas, the SMF2 (which is the closest SMF source to the mapping location) source was the dominant source controlling the inundation line; however, in a few locations the inundation line representing the CVV 80 km source was the dominant tsunami source.
+It must be noted again that the 450 km CVV source would have been the dominant source by far if it was not excluded from the inundation line calculations.
 Also, it should be noted that the inundations line in the overlapping areas between different domains were almost identical for most of the cases, which is result of a well performed nesting process.
 The inundation lines are saved as a shape file (.shp) in order to simplify the inundation map generation process.
 More information about file formats and names is provided in Appendix A.